Sequencing science

 Genetic clarity, built for families.

-GeneSprout pairs whole-exome and whole-genome sequencing with a curated, clinician led condition list — so you get answers that are actionable.
+GeneSprout pairs whole exome and whole genome sequencing with a curated, clinician led condition list — so you get answers that are actionable.

-- CLIA & CAP certified lab
+- CAP/CLIA certified lab

 - Results in 4 weeks or less